How Many Wedges Should I Carry In My Golf Bag?

 How many wedges should you carry?
 Some players opt for just the two, while others have been know to carry as many as four.
-Here we help you decide what is best for you
+Here we help you decide what is best for your game

 How Many Wedges Should I Carry In My Golf Bag?